 Decrement Timing: Decrements of all types are assumed to occur mid-year.
 Eligibility Testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
 Incidence of Contributions: Contributions are assumed to be received continuously throughout the year based upon the computed percent of payroll shown in this report, and the actual payroll payable at the time contributions are made.
 Deferred Vested Members: It is our understanding that the Deferred Vested Benefits have been eliminated for all groups except Board of Education.
-No terminations from the Board of Education were indicated to have coverage and were therefore excluded from the valuation.
+No terminations from the Board of Education were indicated to have coverage and, therefore, were excluded from the valuation.
 Dental and Vision: With the exception of State Police retirees, Dental and Visions Benefits were assumed to be fully paid by the retiree.
 Census Data: We received data from the State and United Health Services.
 The data was merged and adjusted for duplicates.
-There were significant changes in retirement membership for certain groups.
-Active teachers were excluded as their future benefits are for disability benefits fully paid by the member.
-Certain data elements (Article 7 Retirement, Schedule A/B indicator, etc.) for the active State employees were taken from the pension data used for the ERSRI valuation in order to model the retirement decrements.
-Incomplete active data was filled in using prior valuation files and then general assumptions to fill in the rest.
-This data included: gender for 113 records.
-Incomplete retiree data was filled in using prior valuation files and then general assumptions to fill in the rest.
-This data included: date of retirement for 6,853 records, retirement type (service or disability) for 6,853 records, gender for 1,339 records, and date of birth for 18 records.
 Marriage Assumption: 85% members are assumed to be married for purposes of death-in- service benefits.
 Male spouses are assumed to be three years older than female spouses for active member valuation purposes.
 No surviving spouse is assumed to re-marry and there will be no children's benefit.
+Election Percentage: It was assumed that 90% of State employees, 80% of Judges and Board of Education, 60% of Legislators and 100% of State Police active members will elect to receive retiree health care benefits through the State upon retirement.
+Of those assumed to elect coverage, 85% of Police employees, 62.5% of Judges and Legislators, and 25% of State employees and Board of Education were assumed to elect two-person coverage, if eligible.
+For those that elect two-person coverage, it was assumed that coverage would continue to the spouse 50% of the time upon death of Judges retirees, if eligible, and 100% of the time for all other retirees, if eligible.
+For active employees who have opted out of the State's active health care plan, it was assumed they would elect retiree health.